jianglin314/gathierry.github.io/_posts/2015-07-23-NumPy-Basic-1.md

 ---
 layout: post
-title: NumPy Tutorial
+title: NumPy Tutorial (1)
 categories: [engineering]
-tags: [python, data science]
+tags: [python, data science, numpy, Python for Data Analysis]
 description: NumPy is the fundamental package for scientific computing with Python.
 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be defined.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
 ---
 ## Multidimensional data structure - ndarray